lsst-dm/dm_dev_guide/project-docs/change-controlled-docs.rst

 ================

 Change controlled documents can be written as Word documents or as LaTeX projects in GitHub repositories.
+Requirements documents are special and are generated from MagicDraw.

 LaTeX is the preferred format for DM documents.
 Reasons to create a Word document instead are: